microsoft/AL-Go/Actions/Sign/README.md

 The name of the certificate used to perform the signing
 ### pathToFiles
 The path to the files to be signed
-### fileExtensionsToSign
-The file extensions to be signed
 ### timestampService
 The URI of the timestamp server
 ### digestAlgorithm